 Bringing together the thoughts, values and ideals of our former President APJ Abdul Kalaam, Indomitable Spirit is an ode to womanhood.
-Dr Kalaam says that women are a beautiful creation of God and deserve respect, love and attention.
-This book also gives a detail description of Dr Kalaam’s journey from the shores of Rameswaram to the Rashtrapati Bhawan.
+Dr Kalaam says that women are beautiful creations of God and deserve respect, love and attention.
+This book also gives a detailed description of Dr Kalaam’s journey from the shores of Rameswaram to the Rashtrapati Bhawan.
 You can buy this splendid book here.

 - Turning Points

 A sequel to the book Wings of Fire, Turning Points takes us through an in-depth journey of what happened after Dr Kalaam became the President.
 It is a blueprint vision for 2020.
 Dr Kalaam stresses the importance and acceptance of technology in our lives to move forward.
 You can buy the book here.

 Here are some of the most popular quotes by APJ Abdul Kalam:

 - “You have to dream before your dreams can come true.”

 - “The best brains of the nations may be found on the last benches of the classrooms.”

 - “Don’t read success stories, you will only get messages.
 Read failure stories, you will get some ideas to get success.”

 - “Don’t take rest after your first victory because if you fail in the second, more lips are waiting to say that your first victory was just luck.”